shajilkrazy/tulasi/README.md

 # Tulasi
-Unicode font for Malayalam language
+Unicode font for Malayalam language.
+This font is open-source.